Florida’s sunny climate makes window tinting a popular choice for drivers seeking relief from heat and glare.

 • Side mirrors: Both side mirrors are required in case of a tinted rear window.

-• Restricted Colors: Only neutral-colored tint is permitted.
+• Restricted Colors: Only neutral-colored tint is allowed for window tinting purposes.
 Colored tints (red, blue, green, etc.) are illegal in Florida.

 • Certificates: Upon installation, a certificate of compliance from the tint shop should be provided.
 This certificate specifies the VLT and other details of the tint film used.
 Keep it readily available in your vehicle for law enforcement verification.